dfrnt-labs/terminusdb-docs-static/src/app/docs/use-the-clients/page.md

   metadata:
     title: How to Use the Clients
     description: >-
-      How to guides to use the JavaScrip and Python Clients with TerminusCMS and TerminusDB
+      How to guides to use the JavaScrip and Python Clients with TerminusDB
     openGraph:
       images: >-